xiaoxiae/videos/WORKFLOW.md

 		- source code
 		- music
 3. run `build.py`, creating the video assets (video segments and still videos at the end of each one)
-	- scenes that should be transparently rendered should start with `Transparent`
+	- scene classes that should be transparently rendered must start with `Transparent`

 ### Using VectorMagic
-- on Windows: convert the picture using basic settings, save to SVG
+1. on Windows: convert the picture using basic settings, save to SVG
-- on Linux:
+2. on Linux:
 	- remove background
 	- ungroup everything
 	- convert everything to path (for good mesure, but it likely already is)